Hanover Stadtbahn: The main Stadtbahn networks

 The Stadtbahn is a mixture of traditional tramways, of which 82% have been upgraded so far to have their own right-of-way, and an U-Bahn-like system of tunnels in the city centre.

 It is owned by infra GmbH and covers nearly the whole city area.
-Parts of the Stadtbahn reach into the neighbouring towns of Garbsen, Isernhagen, Langenhagen, Laatzen and Ronnenberg as well as into the town of Sarstedt, which is in the borough of Hildesheim.
+Parts of the Stadtbahn reach into the neighbouring towns of Garbsen, Isernhagen, Langenhagen, Laatzen and Ronnenberg, as well as into the town of Sarstedt that is in the borough of Hildesheim.
 The operator's concession is held by üstra Hannoversche Verkehrsbetriebe AG.

 The system currently consists of three full Stadtbahn route networks, respectively named (with their defining tunnels in brackets):